AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-plan.md

 1. Create three columns: one for **Hotmail**, one for **Microsoft_X** and one for **Others**.

 1. Fill in the columns according to your needs.

->[!NOTE]
->
->Once the IP warmup plan is uploaded into [!DNL Journey Optimizer], you will not need to exclude the Microsoft domain groups.

 <!--Only the domain groups listed in the **[!UICONTROL IP Warmup Plan]** tab will be taken into account.-->